 I live outside the United States, can I still purchase the Mantis Q40?

 APH has partnered with HumanWare for the international distribution of the Mantis Q40.
-We expect Mantis to be available internationally near the end of May 2020.
 Please contact HumanWare for more information about Mantis in your country and language.

 How do I switch between multiple devices?

-If you have multiple devices paired to your Mantis, while using one device, simply tap the home button in the middle of the thumb keys, select the Bluetooth connections item and choose your desired device to switch to.
+If you have multiple devices paired to your Mantis, while using one device, press the Home button + Next thumb key or Home button + Previous Thumb key to switch between connected devices.